Urías hits, pitches Dodgers past Giants to even NLDS series | Times Leader

 Click here to subscribe today or Login.

-Dodgers manager Dave Roberts declared earlier in the day, “We’re going to play this game essentially like a do or die,” and the reigning World Series champions did just that by continuing to add on, including Will Smith’s leadoff homer in the eighth.
+Dodgers manager Dave Roberts declared earlier in the day, “We’re going to play this game essentially like a do or die,” and the reigning champs did just that by continuing to add on all game, including Will Smith’s leadoff homer in the eighth.

-Now, NL West runner-up Los Angeles — second place despite 106 wins — is right back in it and headed home to Chavez Ravine with a chance to ride some momentum.
+Now, NL West runner-up Los Angeles — second place despite 106 wins to the Giants’ 107 — is going to Chavez Ravine with a chance to ride this win and hand ace Max Scherzer the ball next.

+“It’s a good feeling,” Roberts said.
+“It’s interesting how the narrative changes from game to game.
+Right now, it’s a three-game series, we have home-field advantage and we have Max on the mound.
+I like where we’re at.”

-The best-of-five series shifts to Dodger Stadium for Game 3 on Monday night all square, hardly a surprise considering how close these clubs played for months.
-The 107-win Giants edged the Dodgers for the division on the final day and took the season series 10-9 but were outscored overall 80-78.
+The best-of-five set shifts to Dodger Stadium for Game 3 on Monday night all square, hardly a surprise considering how close these clubs played for months.
+The Giants edged the Dodgers for the division on the final day and took the season series 10-9 but were outscored overall 80-78.

 “It’s great to win one on the road,” Dodgers star Mookie Betts said.
 “Julio pitched a great game.
 Any type of atmosphere like this, he’s going to come ready to pitch.”